Secrets and Configuration – Pragmatic Approach

 • Read from environment variables.

-Hardcode is the simplest, but most dangerous and less versatile approach.
-Even for experimenting or doing a proof-of-concept hardcoding secrets is dangerous, because the code can be accidentally committed and secrets become public.
+Hardcoding is the simplest, but most dangerous and less versatile approach.
+Even for experimenting or doing a proof-of-concept, hardcoding secrets is dangerous, because the code can be accidentally committed and secrets become public.
 There are malicious crawlers that scan code in public repositories trying to find and extract secrets.
-Even if we delete accidentally committed secret from the repository, a crawler may have already fetched it.
-Pushing a delete commit on top of leaked secret does not save us either, the commit with the secret is still in the git tree.
+Even if we delete an accidentally committed secret from the repository, a crawler may have already fetched it.
+Pushing a delete commit on top of a leaked secret does not save us either; the commit with the secret is still in the git tree.
 We deliberately need to remove the commit from the git tree.
 However, my advice would be to change the secret immediately after you discover it was leaked.
-If we have multiple environments where the code runs it is not convenient to hardcode even configuration.
-So in general hardcoding is not something that I would recommend.

-Reading configuration from a config file is not a bad idea at all.
-Keeping secrets in a config file is ok for local or development environments.
-For production environment, however, we need to make sure the file is protected against unauthorized access.
-Reading from a config file in the code implies a dependency on the config file format and structure.
 This may not be ideal if we share configuration files between multiple applications, especially if the applications are written in different programming languages.
-Each application would needs to implement code to read the file and understand it’s format and structure.
-Secondly, if we need to change shared file structure or format we’ll have to introduce changes to all application that read the file and therefore risk to break some applications.
+Each application would need to implement code to read the file and understand its format and structure.
+Secondly, if we need to change the shared file structure or format, we’ll have to introduce changes to all applications that read the file and therefore risk breaking some applications.

 Reading from a secret store is another approach, for example AWS Secret Manager.
 However code becomes bound to the type of a secret store.